Studies

 • Direct distribution: more than 100,000 deliverers

-1. Federal Employment Agency 2020; reporting population: companies with at least one employee subject to social security contributions; calculations: bvdm
+1. Federal Employment Agency 2020; reporting entity: companies with at least one employee subject to social security contributions; calculations: BVDM